Kiwis Love The Coromandel

 Homegrown on The Coromandel

 Not too long ago The Coromandel was famous for its hippy culture, this culture is still alive and well today demonstrated via the love for all things natural and homegrown .
 Locally produced food, art, and music contribute to an enriching experience for travelers to The Coromandel.
-Fresh seafood is served roadside and award winning restaurants .
-If you’ve come to escape from the pressures of life there are plenty of retreats available such as The Lost Spring thermal spa and Driving Creek Railway, a train journey through native forest.
-An obsession with each of these places became a labour of love for the two creators, and they are now two of the region's most visited attractions.
+Fresh seafood is served roadside and award-winning restaurants.
+If you’ve come to escape from the pressures of life there are plenty of retreats available such as The Lost Spring thermal spa and Restaurant, and Driving Creek Railway, a train journey through native forest and working art gallery.
+An obsession with each of these places became a labour of love for the creators, and they are now two of the region's most visited attractions.